 The Snowy Mountains and surrounds may be known for its snow-capped mountains and ski resorts, but that’s only part of the story.
 The region is alive with breathtaking landscapes, heritage, culture and wildlife that, let’s be honest, are pretty hard to appreciate when you’re whizzing past on a pair of skis.

 Escaping the crowds also means a quieter and more relaxing trip (not to mention easier on the budget).
 Here are some lesser-known gems, which probably will make you drive further from the norm.
-But we reckon deserves your attention, whether you’re looking for a relaxing day out with the fam or a week of adventures.
+But we reckon they deserve your attention, whether you’re looking for a relaxing day out with the fam or a week of adventures.

-Take a walk on the wild side*Estimate only, measurements will vary.
+Hike and bike in open woodlandsLivingstone Multi-use track*Estimate only, measurements will vary.
 Check the walk grade and conditions before you go.
 You can calculate your own personal energy burn at 8700.com.au

 Roadie through KossieView this post on Instagram